 - 80 gr (1/3 cup) Caster Sugar - or fine white granulated sugar

-- 1 teaspoon Vanilla Paste - or extract
+- 1 teaspoon Vanilla Paste - or vanilla extract

 - 1 teaspoon Ground Cinnamon